dkundel/vscode-new-file/README.md

 ![demo](images/demo.gif)

-1. Press the Shortcut <kbd>Cmd+Alt+N</kbd> or run the `Files: Advanced New File` command.
+1. a) Press the Shortcut <kbd>Cmd+Alt+N</kbd> or run the `Files: Advanced New File` command.
+1. b) Right click in the explorer menu and choose 'Advanced New File'.

 2. Enter a relative file path or stick with the default.
 If you have a file open it will guess the extension based on the current extension.

-3. If you don't have a project open in your workspace, the extension will ask you which base path you want to have.

-4. An empty file will be created and the cursor will be placed into the new file.
+3. An empty file will be created and the cursor will be placed into the new file.

-5. Happy Coding! :)
+4. Happy Coding! :)

 # Configuration